sflarkin/satellite_analysis/README.md

 For the Generation 3 VELA simulations, all of the timesteps were saved.
 For my analysis, I only focused on the timesteps closest to delta-a of 0.0025, starting at a of 0.1 and ending at a of 0.5.
 In order to sort through all of the files, and find the ~30% of total snapshots I was interested in on Pleiades, I used the script [GEN3snaps.py](VELAscripts/GEN3snaps.py).

-This script takes the timing logs of all of the GEN3 simulations, and iterates through each of them, finding the snaps closest to the times you are interested in, and then writing all of the simulation numbers and scale factors to an .ascii folder, where it also includes a shiftc command to move all of them to a directory at once.
+This script takes the timing logs of all of the GEN3 simulations, and iterates through each of them, finding the snaps closest to the times you are interested in, and then writing all of the simulation numbers and scale factors to an .ascii file, where it also includes a shiftc command to move all of them to a directory at once.
 To change the timesteps it looks for, change the values of the list generator on line 7 to

 `
 list_of_wanted_snaps = [i for i in np.arange(starting_a, ending_a + delta_a, delta_a)]